 What is Coconut Vinegar?

-This nutrient-rich vinegar is a healthier alternative to white vinegar and comparable to apple cider vinegar.
+This nutrient-rich vinegar is also a healthier alternative to vinegar.
 According to studies, the health benefits of coconut vinegar are similar to those of apple cider vinegar.
-It is said to help lower blood pressure, stabilize blood sugar levels, and fight diabetes, though people with these issues should always consult with their healthcare provider before incorporating vinegar into their diet.
+It’s said to help lower blood pressure, stabilize blood sugar levels, and fight diabetes, though people with these issues should always consult with their healthcare provider before incorporating vinegar into their diet.

 How to Use Coconut Vinegar

-In pre-colonial Philippines, coconut vinegar was used to preserve food and as an ingredient in basic dishes like boiled soup.
-One of the earliest known Filipino dishes is called kinilaw, a ceviche-like fish dish cooked in the acidic juices of vinegar.
+- In pre-colonial Philippines, coconut vinegar preserved food and was a key ingredient in basic dishes like boiled soup and kinilaw, a fish dish cooked in acidic vinegar juices.

 - Pickled vegetables (try them with the vegetables mentioned, or our personal favorite: pickled red onions.
 These go great on a Reuben sandwich, carnitas tacos, or Wagyu beef burgers).